renderedtext/semaphore-docs-new/source/docs/adding-github-bitbucket-project-to-semaphore.md

 <img src="/docs/assets/img/adding-new-project/choose-public-private-github-scope.png" class="img-responsive img-bordered">

-We will now presume that you chose Private & Public.
+We will now presume that you selected Private & Public.

 At this point, Semaphore will redirect you to github.com or bitbucket.com, where you will be presented a screen to authorize Semaphore to access your account via